|

 Well That Was Fun!
 What's Next?

-• PIN THIS POST - Don't lose this project, save to your Pinterest crochet board so you can easily come back to it again.
+📌 PIN THIS POST - Don't lose this project; save it to your Pinterest crochet board so you can quickly come back to it again.

-• SHARE - Share your yarn choice, in-progress, or finished projects on Facebook or Instagram and use the hashtag #brianakdesigns
+💌 SHARE - Share your yarn choice, in-progress, or finished projects on Facebook or Instagram and use the hashtag #brianakdesigns

-• JOIN - Join the kindest crafters around in the Briana K Designs Community Group on Facebook.
+🥂 JOIN - Join the kindest crafters in the Briana K Designs Community Group on Facebook.
 We love yarny friends!

-• RAVELRY LINK -Link and share your project on Ravelry.
-It really helps to have inspirational photos for others.
+🔗 RAVELRY LINK -Link and share your project on Ravelry.
+Having inspirational photos can help crafters.